Stiftelsen-Hulen/hulen_frontend/README.md

 `<SomeComponent style={{color:hulen_yellow}}>`

 ### Get content from Sanity
-The data from Sanity Studio is accessed with [GROQ queries](https://www.sanity.io/docs/how-queries-work) in the `groqQueries.ts` file.
+The data from Sanity Studio is accessed with [GROQ queries](https://www.sanity.io/docs/how-queries-work) in the `src/util/sanity/groqQueries.ts` file.
-The queries are fetched in the `apiFunctions.ts` file.
+The queries are fetched in the `src/util/sanity/apiFunctions.ts` file.

 ## Contact